chouseknecht/symfony-mariadb-nginx/README.md

 ### Configure insecure registry access

-For the deployment we'll be pushing images to the insecure registry hosted on the VM.
+For the deployment we'll be pushing images to the registry hosted on the VM.
 The address of the registry is the IP address of the VM.

 You'll need to configure Docker to access the registry.
 If you're running Docker Engine, follow the [instructions here](https://docs.docker.com/registry/insecure/#/deploying-a-plain-http-registry) to add the *--insecure-registry* option.